 If you want to keep track of who is championing the "yes in my back yard" notion, please take a look at the yimbytown website.
 On that site you will also grasp many other aspects of this trend that we have not described on this page.
-Keep an eye on their July, 2017, meeting in Oakland.
+Watch for their 2018 YIMBYtown conference.

 In fact the wide range of issues covered under this loose idea could be its doom.